Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs

-As any mixed-state $1$-design forms a POVM, any such design of a higher order $t$ can be considered as a generalized measurement with additional symmetry properties \cite{Zh15}.
-It is justified to expect that quantum mixed-state designs will find numerous applications in quantum theory to approximate integration over the entire set of density matrices, as it is now the case with projective and unitary $t$-designs.

-The paper establishes a direct link between designs in various sets which serve as a scene for quantum information processing: any projective $t$-design composed of pure states in dimension $d=N^2$, induces by partial trace a mixed-state design in the set of density matrices in dimension $N$, and it leads to a design on the classical $d$-point probability simplex by the decoherence channel.
-A class of mixed-state designs can be constructed by the Cartesian product of an unitary design and a simplicial Hilbert-Schmidt design.
+The paper establishes a direct link between designs in various sets which serve as a scene for quantum information processing: any projective $t$-design composed of pure states in dimension $d=N^2$ induces by partial trace a mixed-state design in the set of density matrices in dimension $N$, while by the decoherence channel it produces a design in the classical $d$-point probability simplex.
+A class of mixed-state designs can be constructed by the Cartesian product of a unitary design and a simplicial Hilbert-Schmidt design.
 These relations, based on transformations of measures, put the notion of designs in various spaces into a common framework, and show how to approximate averaging over continuous sets by discrete sums.
-Such an approach is not only of a direct interest for a theoretician working in quantum information or foundations of quantum mechanics, but also to an experimentalist interested in an approximate realization of an ensemble of random quantum or classical states.
+Such an approach is not only of direct interest for theoretical work on foundations of quantum mechanics, but also for experimental realization of an approximate ensemble of random quantum or classical states.

-We shall conclude the paper with a brief list of open problems: \emph{(i)} find the minimal number of elements $M(N)$ forming a mixed $t$-design in dimension $N$, \emph{(ii)} find lower and upper bound for the purity of mixed states forming a mixed-state $t$-design, \emph{(iii)} determine whether any mixed-state $t$-design can be purified to a complex projective $t$-design.
+We shall conclude the paper with a brief list of open problems: \emph{(i)} Find the minimal number of elements $M(N)$ forming a minimal mixed $t$-design in dimension $N$; \emph{(ii)} Find minimal mixed-state $t$-designs, for which the variance of the purity of all the states is the smallest; \emph{(iii)} Numerical calculations performed for $N=3,4,5 $ suggest that there exist orthogonal bases in ${\cal H}_N \otimes {\cal H}_N$ such that their partial trace gives a mixed state $2$-design in $\Omega_N$.
+Determine, whether this conjecture, proved here for $N=2$, holds also for higher dimensions.

-\emph{Acknowledgements.}---It is a pleasure to thank Marcus Appleby, Karol Bartkiewicz, Ingemar Bengtsson, Paweł Horodecki, {\L}ukasz Rudnicki and Anna Szymusiak for inspiring discussions.
-Financial support by Narodowe Centrum Nauki under the grant number DEC-2015/18/A/ST2/00274 is gratefully acknowledged.
+\emph{Acknowledgements.}---It is a pleasure to thank M. Appleby, K. Bartkiewicz, I. Bengtsson, B.C.
+Hiesmayr, P. Horodecki, {\L}.
+Rudnicki and A. Szymusiak for inspiring discussions.
+Financial support by Narodowe Centrum Nauki under the grant number DEC-2015/18/A/ST2/00274 and by Foundation for Polish Science under the Team-Net project is gratefully acknowledged.
 DG is supported by MINEDUC-UA project, code ANT 1855 and Grant FONDECYT Iniciaci\'{o}n number 11180474, Chile.

 \begin{widetext}